openshift/microshift/docs/contributor/design.md

 * Applications running on MicroShift are configured with Kubernetes resources, which can be loaded automatically from manifests or managed through the API.

 ### Security
 * MicroShift instances should run with least privileges.
-In particular Control Plane-only instances should run completely non-privileged.
 * MicroShift should minimize the number of open network ports.
 In particular Node-only instances should not open any listening ports.
 * Assume there is no way to access the device or MicroShift instance from remote, i.e. no SSH access nor Kubernetes API access (for kubectl).
 Instead, communication is *always* initiated from the device / cluster towards the management system.
 * Open issues / questions: